-There have been personnel changes to the Board of both the subsidiaries and the holding company in 2022.
+There have been personnel changes to the Board of both the subsidiaries in 2023.
 Further details of the Group and the subsidiaries' system of governance can be found in Section B to this report.

 Risk Profile

 Having ceased underwriting in 1994 the Group is not exposed to premium and associated risks or the risk of future catastrophe.
 It continues to be exposed to reserving risk from claims arising on policies underwritten prior to this date.
 The Group is also exposed to a range of financial risks through its financial and reinsurance assets.